evlaV/evlaV/readme.md

 ## Usage
 Clone this repository.
 Then, it is recommended to run `./cache.sh`.
 This will use `rclone` to pull down the `holo-main` and `jupiter-main` source packages. `rclone` supports multiple HTTP connections per file, so it is very fast.
 The total download is around 500GB/600GB at the time of writing this and will take 2-4 hours.
 The other ~100GB will be pulled from the tool.

 This tool uses a single cache directory instead of one per repo.
 This was done because `jupiter-3.6` is essentially a copy of `jupiter-main` at the point of split.
 So most packages are the same, including date and hash.
 This allows us to use `main` as a trunk and calculate the split point for `3.6`, `3.7`, etc. However, backports do not have the same hash.
 We make the good-faith assumption that the `PKGBUILD` is the same between backports and the trunk so we only keep one.
-This means that `rclone` cannot be used to sync all repos.
+This means that `rclone` cannot be used to sync all repos as name collisions will cause it to redownload too many files.

 In case of invalid data in the cache, `./rminv.sh` will find invalid archives and remove them.

-Then, you can run the tool:
+After a bulk sync, you can run the tool:
 ```python
 python3 -m venv venv
 source venv/bin/activate